SATISFACTORY ACADEMIC PROGRESS STANDARDS FOR STUDENTS RECEIVING FEDERAL STUDENT AID

-- Freshman must complete the year with a cumulative GPA of at least 1.5
+- Freshmen must maintain a minimum cumulative GPA of at least 1.5

-- Sophomores must complete the year with a cumulative GPA of at least 1.7
+- Sophomores must maintain a minimum cumulative GPA of at least 1.7

-- Juniors must complete the year with a cumulative GPA of at least 1.9
+- Juniors must maintain a minimum cumulative GPA of at least 1.8

-- All other undergraduates must complete the year with a cumulative GPA of at least 2.0
+- All other undergraduates must maintain a minimum cumulative GPA of at least 2.0

 Students who lose financial aid eligibility due to academic progress can reapply for financial aid the semester after they have earned sufficient credits and the required